fiatdao/keeper-i/README.md

 # Keeper Service

-Liquidates undercollateralized positions.
+Triggers and maintains auctions for liquidated positions.

-This service altruistically calls the `Limes.liquidate` function for any position that is underwater, triggering an auction for that position.
+This service altruistically calls the `Limes.liquidate` function for any position that is undercollateralized, triggering an auction for that position.

 ## CLI